ElifKeskinn/QuizApp/README.md

 # React Quiz Application

-This project is a frontend application that allows users to take quizzes on various topics.
+This project is a front-end application that allows users to take quizzes on various topics.
 Users can switch between themes, answer questions, and view results.
-The project is developed using React and provides a dynamic user experience.
+The project was developed using React, which provides a dynamic user experience.

 ## Features